William Clay Ford Jr.: Fontinalis Partners

 Ford has been a vocal advocate for improvements to be made in all modes of global transportation, having stated that governments and private industry would need to rethink transportation infrastructure and technology as the global population expands and the existing infrastructure is unable to keep pace.
 In January 2010, he announced the launch of a strategic investment firm, Fontinalis Partners, with the purpose of investing in innovative companies developing next-generation mobility solutions.
 Ford co-founded the firm with Ralph Booth (chairman and CEO of Booth American Company and a media and telecom investor), Mark Schulz (former head of Ford Motor Company's international operations), Chris Cheever, and Chris Thomas.

 Personal life

-Ford is married to Lisa Vanderzee Ford, and they have four children.
-He is first cousin to Alfred Ford.
+Bill Ford is married to Lisa Vanderzee and they have four children.
+He is a first cousin of Alfred Ford.

 Ford has been a vegetarian since 1990, and adopted a vegan diet in 2010.